Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/employment-training-information/content.md

 - Creation of Customized Training Plans
 - On the Job Coaching
 - Work Trials
-- Apprenticeships and funding opportunities available.
+- Apprenticeships and funding opportunities available
 #### Who:
 All are welcome
 #### When: